Asset Accounts

 3.5.1 Ecosystem extent accounts

 Ecosystem extent is the size of an ecosystem asset, measured in units of area (or, for some marine ecosystems, length or volume)[67].
-Ecosystem extent accounts record the opening and closing extent of each ecosystem type and the changes during the accounting period.
+Extent accounts answer a fundamental question: how much of each ecosystem type do you have, and is it growing or shrinking?

 Structure of extent accounts.
 The structure follows the standard asset account format[68]: